 In order to check that $C_r(v)\subset\mathbb{R}^d_{>0}$, it is sufficient to test that $T^{-1}V>0$ for each of these vectors, concluding the `Sanity checks'.

 For the initialization, one checks the positivity of the first $N$ terms of the sequence and that $TU_N$ satisfies the $d(d-1)=6$ inequalities that define~$B_r(v)$.

-Finally, for the induction step, for each generator~$G$ of the cone~$B_r(v)$, one checks that the vector of polynomials~$TA(n)T^{-1}G$ satisfies the linear inequalities that define~$B_r(v)$.
-For instance, for the generator $G_1= \trsp{}$ one gets the polynomials
+Finally, for the induction step, for each generator~$V$ of the cone~$B_r(v)$, one checks that the vector of polynomials\footnote{More generally, one would check the polynomials $p_d(n)TA(n)T^{-1}V$ for $n$ such that $p_d(n)>0$.} $(n+1)TA(n)T^{-1}V$ satisfies the linear inequalities that define~$B_r(v)$.
+For instance, for the generator $V_1= \trsp{}$ one gets the polynomials

 that have to be proved positive for $n\ge N$.
 As they are all linear in~$n$ in this example, this is straightforward.